farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-3-Interchangable-Dependencies.md

 We aren't limited to just one notifier.
 Notifiers can be generically composed.
 Consider this AggregateNotifier.
 It takes a list of notifiers and calls all of them.
 We could send notifications my email, text, and in-app or even dynamically select strategies based on user notification preference.
-All without changing the chat library or the individual notifiers.
+All this can be accomplished without changing the chat library or the individual notifiers.

 ```cs
 class AggregateNotifier : IMessageNotifier{